 Time required: <1 minute.
 Do it before bed and wake up to a new no-code world!

 Join and register your Bubble account, no credit card and no code required.
+If you’ve been wondering how to make an app for free, this is the perfect starting spot.

 Day 1: Get familiar with the Bubble editor & create your first app.